 The Continental Grip

-The continental grip is commonly used for serves, volleys, overheads and slice shots making it very versatile and crucial to master.
+A grip commonly used for serves, volleys, overheads and slice shots is the continental grip, making it a very versatile and crucial grip to master.

-There are 3 main types of forehand grips used in modern tennis and each one will impact at what height you contact the ball and how much topspin or power you generate.
+Modern tennis uses 3 main types of forehand grips and each one will impact at what height you contact the ball and how much topspin or power you generate.

 The ideal/natural contact point for this grip is around waist height.
 This grip will help you hit the ball flatter and harder but with less topspin.